influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/tick/syntax.md

 Numbers are typed and are either a `float64` or an `int64`.
 If the number contains a decimal it is considered to be a `float64` otherwise it is an `int64`.
-All numbers are considered to be base 10 numbers.
+All `float64` numbers are considered to be in base 10.
+If an integer is prefixed with a `0` then it is considered a base 8 (octal) number, otherwise it is considered base 10.

 Valid number literals: